 The Finnish Association for Nature Conservation

 The Finnish Association for Nature Conservation (FANC) is the largest non-governmental organization for environmental protection and nature conservation in Finland.
-The purpose of the Finnish Association for Nature Conservation is to protect the environment, promote nature conservation, preserve cultural heritage, and promote active citizenship and environmental awareness.
+It has been a frontrunner in Finland’s environmental affairs since 1938.
+The purpose of FANC is to protect the Finnish natural environment, promote nature conservation, preserve cultural heritage and spark up active citizenship and strong environmental awareness.

 Over 30 000 members and 15 district organizations nationwide

 Nationwide, we have over 30,000 individual members in about 160 local member associations and 15 country-based district organizations.
 The Nature League (FANC’s youth organization) operates nationwide and has about 4,500 individual members.
 Local associations, district organizations and the Nature League are independent, registered associations.
 FANC’s headquarters is centrally located in Helsinki.
 There are about 30 specialists working in nature and environmental protection, administration, communication and marketing at the headquarters and at the Suomen Luonto periodical.

 The central organization was founded in 1938, but the oldest local member association, The Kuopio Nature Friends Association, is over 110 years old (founded in 1896).

 Most of the work in the local associations and district organizations is voluntary in nature.
 FANC employs 15 people at its regional offices across Finland.
 Regional offices in Turku, Oulu and Lappeenranta have full-time district chiefs, the rest of the offices have part-time employees.

 - act as a link between different environmental organizations